-Virtual video closings keep Real Estate and Mortgage transactions flowing during the COVID-19 pandemic.
+Virtual video closings keep mortgages and Real Estate transactions flowing during the COVID-19 pandemic.

 As the coronavirus (COVID-19) continues to spread, it has become challenging to close a real estate transaction, especially for those thousands of buyers and sellers who are planning to close their transactions over the next few weeks or even months.